How to Afford a Car in College

 The latest vehicles on the market may have advanced tech and features, but if you're a college student looking to save, it's best to buy used.
 Typically, pre-owned vehicles cost less and have lower monthly payments than newer models available.

-Plus, just because you're buying a pre-owned vehicle doesn't mean you won't have access to great technologies.
+Plus, just because you're buying a pre-owned vehicle, it doesn't mean you won't have access to great technologies.
 Many used cars are equipped with innovative features for enhanced comfort, performance, and safety.
+Get started by browsing our large inventory of cheap used cars online.

 2. Start Saving Early